The non-semisimple Kazhdan-Lusztig category for affine $\mathfrak{sl}_2$ at admissible levels: Introduction

 In Section \ref{sec:applications}, we give applications of the universal property of $KL^k(\fsl_2)$.
 First we classify the categories $KL^k(\fsl_2)$ up to (braided) tensor equivalence in Section \ref{subsec:classify}, proving Theorem \ref{thm:intro_classify}.
 We then prove the weak and derived Kazhdan-Lusztig correspondences (Theorems \ref{thm:intro_weak_KL} and \ref{thm:intro_derived_KL_corr}) in Section \ref{subsec:weak_KL}.
 We obtain the tensor functors $\cF_{p,q}$ and $\cF_{q,p}$ to the Virasoro category $\cO_{c_{p,q}}$ and state Conjecture \ref{conj:intro} in Section \ref{subsec:Vir}.

 {\bf Acknowledgments.} We thank Nicolai Reshetikhin for raising the question of possible relations between tilting modules for quantum $\fsl_2$ at a root of unity and vertex operator algebras, that largely inspired us to begin working on this paper.
 We thank Cris Negron for explaining to us how Theorem \ref{thm:intro_derived_KL_corr} follows from our results.
 We thank Azat Gainutdinov for informing us of his construction with Saleur of an abelianization of the Temperley-Lieb category in \cite{GS}.
-We also thank Azat Gainutdinov and Cris Negron for discussions on tilting modules for quantum $\fsl_2$, and we thank Yi-Zhi Huang, David Ridout, Siddhartha Sahi, and Simon Wood for comments.
+We also thank Azat Gainutdinov, Cris Negron, and Victor Ostrik for discussions on tilting modules for quantum $\fsl_2$, and we thank Yi-Zhi Huang, David Ridout, Siddhartha Sahi, Simon Wood, and the referees for comments.